Coorbit spaces associated to integrably admissible dilation groups: Introduction

-The paper \cite{fuehr2015wavelet} identifies the coorbit spaces considered in \cite{fuehr2016vanishing,fuehr2015coorbit} as suitable Besov-type decomposition spaces \cite{stroeckert1979decomposition, triebel1978spaces, feichtinger1985banach}.
-The approach and techniques used in \cite{fuehr2015wavelet} are followed in the identification established in Section \ref{sec:decomposition} and \ref{sec:identification} below.
-Several preliminary results of \cite{fuehr2015wavelet} that do not rely on properties of irreducibly admissible dilation groups are used here by citation.
-However, the extensions of the results in \cite{fuehr2015wavelet} that rely on properties of an irreducibly admissible dilation group are non-trivial in general.
+The paper \cite{fuehr2015wavelet} identifies the wavelet coorbit spaces considered in \cite{fuehr2016vanishing,fuehr2015coorbit} as certain Besov-type spaces defined by decomposition methods in the sense of \cite{stroeckert1979decomposition, triebel1978spaces, feichtinger1985banach, feichtinger1987banach}.
+The approach and techniques used in \cite{fuehr2015wavelet} are followed in the identification established in Section \ref{sec:identification} below.
+Several preliminary results of \cite{fuehr2015wavelet} that do not rely on special properties of the dilation group are used here by citation.
+However, the extension of several auxiliary results of \cite{fuehr2015wavelet} to integrably admissible dilation groups are quite subtle and technically more involved compared to the original arguments in \cite{fuehr2015wavelet}.
 These additional technicalities are most apparent in the construction of an induced cover and a suitable partition of unity subordinate to this cover; see the results in Section \ref{sec:decomposition}.
 Again, these technicalities are caused by the fact that the open dual orbits of the dilation groups considered in this paper might be generated by an arbitrary compact set instead of a singleton.
-Lastly, we mention that the actual identification of suitable decomposition spaces and the coorbit spaces considered in this paper is much simpler than in \cite{fuehr2015wavelet} as the reservoir of the coorbit spaces can be canonically identified with the reservoir used to define decomposition spaces, in contrast to \cite{fuehr2015wavelet}.
-Moreover, we simplify the proof by using a delicate density result for Besov-type decomposition spaces recently established in \cite{romero_invertibility}. \\\\ \emph{Coorbit theory for dual pairs.} A framework for coorbit spaces associated with possibly reducible, non-integrable representations have been developed by Christensen and \'{O}lafsson \cite{christensen2009examples, christensen2011coorbit}.
+Lastly, we mention that the actual identification of the spaces is much simpler and more transparent than in \cite{fuehr2015wavelet} as the reservoir of the coorbit spaces considered in this paper can be canonically identified with the one used to define decomposition spaces, in contrast to \cite{fuehr2015wavelet}.
+Moreover, we simplify the proof of the norm equivalence by using a delicate density result recently established in \cite{romero_invertibility}. \\\\ \emph{Coorbit theory for dual pairs.} A framework for coorbit spaces associated with possibly reducible, non-integrable representations have been developed by Christensen and \'{O}lafsson \cite{christensen2009examples, christensen2011coorbit}.
 The spaces in \cite{christensen2009examples, christensen2011coorbit} are defined under suitable continuity and smoothness conditions of the representation and its associated matrix coefficients.
 In particular, several desired discretization results have been obtained for this setting in \cite{christensen2012sampling}.
 The coorbit spaces considered in this paper do formally not fit in the framework for dual pairs since the space of analyzing vectors we consider does not form a Fr\'{e}chet space, which is a standing assumption in \cite{christensen2009examples, christensen2011coorbit}.
-However, the analyzing vectors chosen in this paper are very beneficial for our purposes as their anti-dual space can be canonically identified with the Fourier distributions that are used as a reservoir in defining Besov-type decomposition spaces.
+However, the analyzing vectors chosen in this paper are very beneficial for our purposes as their anti-dual space can be canonically identified with so-called \emph{Fourier distributions} \cite{triebel1977fourier} that are used in defining Besov-type spaces.
 As in \cite{christensen2009examples, christensen2011coorbit}, the basic properties of the coorbit spaces in this paper are also established using continuity and smoothness arguments.